johndowns/sandbox/sandbox/gamedev/unity/azure-storage-unity.md

 * Android (Mono)
 * Unity editor

-## Unity 2018.1 and SSL support

-Due to a limitation in Unity 2018.1 (fixed in 2018.2), HTTPS requests using the standard .NET networking stack (i.e. not using UnityWebRequest) will fail.
-To workaround this, you will need to modify the **DefaultEndpointsProtocol** entry in your connection string to use **http** instead of **https**.  **This means your data will not be encrypted to and from the server.**  Here's an example: `DefaultEndpointsProtocol=http;AccountName=yourazureaccount;AccountKey=abcdef12345;EndpointSuffix=core.windows.net`

 ## Import the SDK

 To import the SDK into your own project, make sure you have downloaded the latest [.unitypackage](https://aka.ms/azstorage-unitysdk) from GitHub.
 Then, do the following:

 [!include[](include/unity-import.md)]

-Please refer to the [Azure Storage Docs](https://aka.ms/azstoragedocsgamedev) for even more samples and tutorials on using the API.
+Please refer to the [Azure Storage Docs](https://docs.microsoft.com/azure/storage/) for even more samples and tutorials on using the API.

+## Unity 2018.1 and SSL support

+Due to a limitation in Unity 2018.1 (fixed in 2018.2), HTTPS requests using the standard .NET networking stack (i.e. not using UnityWebRequest) will fail.
+To workaround this, you will need to modify the **DefaultEndpointsProtocol** entry in your connection string to use **http** instead of **https**.  **This means your data will not be encrypted to and from the server.**  Here's an example: `DefaultEndpointsProtocol=http;AccountName=yourazureaccount;AccountKey=abcdef12345;EndpointSuffix=core.windows.net`

 ## Try the Sample